deekayen/eagleboards/_prepare/10-eagle-project-workbook-guide.md

 ## Project details

-Plan your work by describing the􏰀
+Plan your work by describing the
 1. present condition,􏰁
 2. the method,
 3. materials to be used,􏰃